G.E.T. Guidebook

 ROUTE DETAILS

 The tree-blazed CDT continues northeast via 2-track initially.
 Within a half mile watch for where trail tread (more like a wide swath) splits from the 2-track at left, possibly not well marked or marked with flagging tape.
-The trail passes through an open area, recently burned.
+The trail passes through an open area, burned of late.
 Before long the trail becomes better defined as it exits the burn.
+After dipping to cross a little flat at 1.7, where a 2-track road may be visible heading south, the trail - itself somewhat wide at times - resumes a gradual northeast ascent along the broad forested ridge.
+The trail meets a fence corner at 2.7, passing through a gate here.
+Then at 3.3 it meets another gate in a north-south oriented fence, and crosses it where this fence meets a corner, passing through both fences via gates.

-The current maps don't always reflect the exact location of the CDT along the Divide, and some of the waypoints are arbitrary, but navigation is quite straightforward.
-After dipping to cross a little flat, where a 2-track road may be visible heading south, the trail - itself somewhat wide at times - resumes a gradual northeast ascent along the broad forested ridge.
-The trail eventually meets a fence corner, passing through a gate here.
-Perhaps a half mile beyond it meets another gate in a north-south oriented fence, and crosses it where this fence meets a corner, passing through both fences via gates.
-The north-south fenceline now becomes a frequent companion for the remaining at-Divide tour.
-The trail, which occasionally joins and leaves various 2-track roads as they come in and head out from the fence corridor, at intervals crosses this fence back and forth via gates, and never strays far from it.
+Concluding the drainage scouting and back on trail, now pass through a green metal gate at 4.0 (waypoint 26068).
+Another one is at 5.2, and a wire gate at 6.6.
+Indeed, the north-south fenceline continues to be a frequent companion for the remaining at-Divide tour.
+The trail, which occasionally joins and leaves various 2-track roads as they come in and head away from the fence corridor, at intervals crosses this fence back and forth via gates, and never strays far from it.
 The CDT often runs along the Divide proper, ill-defined though the physical Divide here sometimes is.
 Other times, as at Dolan Peak and its northern cousin, the trail skirts an otherwise unnecessary climb via contouring tread.
 Following the trail - marked with i-blazes and metal markers on trees - through its various changes is not difficult.

-The trail is mostly on 4WD road north to 12.8.
+The trail is mostly on 4WD road north to 12.7.
 Here pass through a swinging metal gate by a powerline swath to find the continuation of trail tread, which parallels the 4WD on the east side of the fence, sometimes closely.
 Tread is occasionally vague or non-existent to 14.7, but i-blazes, metal markers, and cairns are never far away for guidance.
 The trail runs well away from the 4WD when ascending the flanks of point 8365, where a careful eye is sometimes needed to spot trail markers.
-At length it descends to meet another 4WD/2-track (mapped "Trail 59"), with a CDT sign here (14.7, waypoint 770).
+At length it descends to meet another 4WD/2-track (mapped "Trail 59"), with a CDT sign here (14.7).
 Continue across the road to find resumption of tread.
-Dry Time Tank is just north along the east side of the 2-track, a smallish earthen impoundment with shallow murky water in the best of times (no cows noted).
+Dry Time Tank (waypoint 26130) is just north along the east side of the 2-track, a smallish earthen impoundment with shallow murky water in the best of times (no cows noted).
 Good, bad, or ugly, this is the only potential source in this area, as the "former location" of Dry Time Tank impoundment as mapped must have been washed out by flooding a number of years ago.
 (The drainage heading south, via Trail 59, has also been verified dry.)
 Camping is possible in the vicinity.

 Segment 25

-Copyright © 2010 simBLISSity Ultralight Designs
+Copyright © 2024 simBLISSity Ultralight Designs